amannn/action-semantic-pull-request/README.md

 ## Examples

 **Valid pull request titles:**
-- fix: Correct typo
+- fix: correct typo
-- feat: Add support for Node.js 18
+- feat: add support for Node.js 18
-- refactor!: Drop support for Node.js 12
+- refactor!: drop support for Node.js 12
-- feat(ui): Add `Button` component
+- feat(ui): add `Button` component

 > Note that since pull request titles only have a single line, you have to use `!` to indicate breaking changes.